-- (0) To be applied immediately. - (1) Not to be applied to existing installations. - (2) To be applied to existing installations only to the extent ordered by the administrative authority. - (3) To be applied to existing installations when next renewal of cables or other parts affected is made. - (6) To be applied to existing installations six months after the adoption of this Code. - (12) To be applied to existing installations 1 rear (12 months) after the adoption of this Code. - (24) To be applied to existing installations two years after the adoption of this Code."
+- (0) To be applied immediately. - (1) Not to be applied to existing installations. - (2) To be applied to existing installations only to the extent ordered by the administrative authority. - (3) To be applied to existing installations only to the extent ordered by the administrative authority. - (6) To be applied to existing installations six months after the adoption of this Code. - (12) To be applied to existing installations 1 year (12 months) after the adoption of this Code. - (24) To be applied to existing installations two years after the adoption of this Code.